Actors

 Acting Career

-In 2006, Channing Tatum made his film debut in She’s the Man alongside Amanda Bynes, which was a huge success.
+In 2006, Channing Tatum made his film debut in She’s the Man alongside Amanda Bynes, a film that was a huge success.
 Three years later, he starred as Duke in G.I.
 Joe: The Rise of Cobra, and in 2010, he played a soldier in Nicholas Sparks’ film adaptation of Dear John.

 By 2012, he had gained enough popularity to host Saturday Night Live due to his hit film Magic Mike.
 Released the same year, Magic Mike is based on Tatum’s past experiences as a male stripper in Florida.
 This film, directed by Steven Soderbergh, was so popular that it spawned two sequels and a Broadway Musical.
 If 2012 wasn’t hot enough, Channing was also named People Magazine’s Sexiest Man Alive.